-Despite the gallery’s rather remote location a lot of people come in and out.
-A lot of them came to see Ami, and she’s happy with that.
-It’s all over her face, the glow in her eyes, the smile that doesn’t leave her lips.
+Despite the gallery’s remote location, a lot of people come in and out.
+A lot of them came to see Amy, and she’s happy with that.
+It’s all over her face.
+The glow in her eyes.
+The smile that doesn’t leave her lips.
 She chats and chats about her photos while I stand next to her with a plastic cup of red wine in my hand.
 Once in a while she touches my shoulder and introduces me to someone I haven’t met yet, and after the exchange of names and hellos and handshakes I step back and let them go on without interference.
-I’m the gym guy, I feel an unusual need to fill that detail in, though I wonder if they all know that anyway?
-A divorced forty something, even an early forty something, mining the YMCA’s Cardio Room for chicks isn’t good image management even if it was a play Ami had a co-starring role in.
+I’m the gym guy, I feel an unusual need to fill that detail in.
+Though I wonder if they all know that anyway?
+A divorced forty something, even an early forty something, mining the YMCA’s Cardio Room for dates isn’t good image management even if it was a play Amy had a co-starring role in.

-She gets involved in a long talk with the gallery’s director and apartment resident, a Japanese woman named Kyoko who went to Barnard and is a painter herself, a confident and intelligent woman around Ami’s age.
-Their conversation doesn’t involve me, and it won’t, I know, and I go over to the table and refill my cup and then I go outside for a breather.
+She gets involved in a long talk with the gallery’s director and apartment resident, a Japanese woman named Kyoko, who went to Barnard and is a painter herself, a confident and intelligent woman around Amy’s age.
+Their conversation doesn’t involve me, and it won’t, I know, so I go over to the table and refill my cup and then I go outside for a breather.

-The weather’s warm, a soft, summer feel to it, and there’s a few smokers out there, one of them on the sidewalk leaning back against the rusting black iron fence, puffing away.
+The weather’s warm, a soft, summer feel to it, and there’s a few smokers out there.
+One of them on the sidewalk leans against the rusting black iron fence, puffing away.
 I strike up a conversation with him and he wonders if I’m one of the outcasts looking for a place to light up?
 No, no, not me, I don’t do that.
 Taking a break is all.
-His name’s Andrew and he happens to be a friend of Kyoko’s, and he wonders how I know her, Ami, and when I tell him we’re companions he smiles and congratulates me as if I’d just beat him in a footrace.
+His name’s Andrew and he happens to be a friend of Kyoko’s and he wonders how I know her, Amy?
+When I tell him we’re companions he smiles and congratulates me as if I’d just beat him in a footrace.
 Then comes the question I always do my best to avoid in those situations: Am I photographer too?
-No, no, I double the negative again, I’m not one of those.
+No, no, I double the negative again.
+I’m not one of those.
 Then what do I do? is his immediate follow up and there’s no other option but to give in and tell him.
 I’m writing something, I say, and I let that drift away without elaboration.
 It turns out he does some of that too.
-He has an art blog that isn’t just an art blog but includes articles and commentary about the neighborhood, important new books, and general news pieces about people.
+He has an art blog that isn’t just an art blog but includes articles and commentary about the neighborhood, important new books and general news pieces about people.
 Cultural types, he adds.
 A stub of cigarette hangs between his lips as he reaches around, opens his wallet and picks out a business card he hands to me.
-It has his website’s address and some personal information and he says I should take a look at the site when I get home.
+It has his website’s address and his personal information and he says I should take a look at the site when I get home.

-“I have a few advertisers so I’m always desperate for subscribers,” he’s direct about it.
+“I have advertisers, so I’m always desperate for subscribers,” he’s direct about it.

 “I’ll sign up, no problem there,” I assure him.